Warfley/LazWebsockets/Readme.md

 Lastly we have `WriteMessage` which creates a `TWebsocketMessageStream` for us to send messages to the client.
 These should be either string (`wmtString`), binary (`wmtBinary`) or ping (`wmtPing`) messages.
 After a ping, the responding pong will be recieved by RecieveMessages and can be processed by the user as any other message.

+While `RecieveMessage` is blocking until at least one message is read.
+But it is implemented thread safe, meaning you can send messages while reading, without problems.
+This is archived by locking, while in general not nessecary as reading and writing can technically be done in parallel, but to avoid complications we lock stream access

 Besides those the `TWebsocketCommunincator` class also provides two properties:
 ```
-property SocketStream: TSocketStream;
+property SocketStream: TLockedSocketStream;
 property Open: boolean;
 ```
-`SocketStream` grants access to the raw underlying connection and `Open` contains the state of the stream.
-At the current point in time the stream access is not locked, as the reading method `RecieveMessages` is blocking.
-So it can theoretically happen that the stream gets closed while writing to it.
-If this happen, pray for an error to arise, because than anything could happen.
+`SocketStream` grants access to the raw underlying connection and `Open` can be used to check whether the stream is still open.

 Lastly the communicator provides two events:
 ```